Lilli-K2/MouseAnalysis-SFB1315/README.md

 # MouseAnalysis

-<strong>MouseAnalysis</strong> is designed to analyse video footage of mice in homecage or enriched environment scenarios via a <strong>DeepLabCut</strong> network and then further process the resulting .csv files with a highly customizable python code to gain a quick overview of the data acquired.
+<strong>MouseAnalysis</strong> is designed to analyze video footage of mice in homecage or enriched environment scenarios via a <strong>DeepLabCut</strong> network and then further process the resulting .csv files with a highly customizable python code to gain a quick overview of the data acquired.

 ---